Web of Science ResearcherID

-Having a Web of Science ResearcherID helps:
+Having a Web of Science ResearcherID helps to:

-Assigning a unique ResearcherID to every researcher with at least one publication on the Web of Science standardizes and clarifies author names and citations, and makes your information search straightforward and accessible.
+Assigning a unique ResearcherID to every researcher with at least one publication on the Web of Science, standardizes and clarifies author names and citations, and makes your information search straightforward and accessible.

 We fully integrated ResearcherID across Web of Science collections, Publons profiles, and InCites.
-It can also link to your ORCID to ensure you’re properly credited for your work across the web.
+It can also link to your ORCiD to ensure you’re properly credited for your work across the web.

 The Open Researcher and Contributor ID (ORCID, Inc.) is a non-profit organization that aims to solve the author/contributor name ambiguity problem in scholarly communication by creating a central registry of unique identifiers.
 These identifiers can be used within various systems you may interact with in your professional research workflow, including manuscript submission.

 ORCID provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized.